hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

     You can specify multiple block devices which will create an instance with multiple ephemeral (local) disks.

-* `volume` - (Optional) Attach an existing volume to the instance.
-The volume structure is described below.

 * `scheduler_hints` - (Optional) Provide the Nova scheduler with hints on how the instance should be launched.
 The available hints are described below.